Superannuation in Australia: Retirement phase

+A person can withdraw funds out of a superannuation fund when they meets one of the conditions of release, such as retirement, terminal medical condition, or permanent incapacity, as noted in Schedule 1 of the Superannuation Industry (Supervision) Regulations 1994.
+As of 1 July 2018, members have also been able to withdraw voluntary contributions made as part of the First Home Super Saver Scheme (FHSS).

 Employer contributions

 Superannuation guarantee contributions

-Under Australian federal law, employers are required to pay superannuation contributions to approved superannuation funds.
-Called the "superannuation guarantee" (SG), the contribution percentage as of July 2021 is 10 per cent of the employees' ordinary time earnings, which generally consists of salaries/wages, commissions, allowances, but not overtime.
-SG is only mandated for employees that generally make more than $450 in a calendar month, or when working more than 30 hours a week for minors and domestic workers.
+Under Australian federal law, employers must pay superannuation contributions to approved superannuation funds.
+Called the "superannuation guarantee" (SG), the contribution percentage as of 2025 is 12 per cent of the employees' ordinary time earnings, generally consisting of salaries/wages, commissions, allowances, but not overtime.
+Before 1 July, 2022, SG was only mandated for employees that generally make more than $450 in a calendar month, or when working more than 30 hours a week for minors and domestic workers.
+After July 1, 2022, minimum income does not matter.
 The main exception is under the NDIS where an individual manages their own insurance plan, and therefore hires their own carers.
-SG is not required for non-Australians working for an Australian business overseas, for some foreign executives, for members of the Australian Defence Force working in that role, or for employees covered under bilateral super agreements.
+SG is not required for non-Australians working for an Australian business overseas, for some foreign executives, for members of the Australian Defence Force working in that role, or for employees covered under bilateral superannuation agreements.

-SG contributions are paid on top of an employees pay packet, meaning that they do not form part of wage or salaries.
+SG contributions are paid on top of an employee's pay packet, meaning that they do not form part of wage or salaries.
 Contributions must be paid at least once every quarter, and can only be paid into approved superannuation funds registered with the Australian Securities and Investments Commission.

-Initially, between 1993-1996, a higher contribution rate applied for employers whose annual national payroll for the base year exceeded $1 million, with the employer's minimum superannuation contribution percentage set out in the adjacent table with an asterisk.
+Initially, between 1993 and 1996, a higher contribution rate applied for employers whose annual national payroll for the base year exceeded $1 million, with the employer's minimum superannuation contribution percentage set out in the adjacent table with an asterisk.
 The contribution rate increased over time.
 The SG rate was 9.5% on 1 July 2014, and was supposed to increase to 10% on 1 July 2018; and then increase by 0.5% each year until it reached 12% on 1 July 2022.
 The 2014 federal budget deferred the proposed 2018 SG rate increases by 3 years, with the 9.5% rate remaining until 30 June 2021, and is set to have five annual increases, where the SG rate will increase to 12% by July 2025.
 However, there have been lobbying that suggests that the SG rate should remain at the current rate of 9.5% or make superannuation voluntary.